wp-plugins/bulk-delete/readme.txt

 *   First version

 == Upgrade Notice ==

+= 3.5 =
+Added the ability to delete posts by custom post types.

 = 3.4 =
 Added the ability to disable different sections of the Plugin.